Small Business Funding

 Most childcare centers borrow for one of a few clear reasons: making payroll during enrollment dips, hiring and retaining qualified staff, renovating classrooms to meet licensing ratios, buying playground or safety equipment, or opening a second location.
 Because a daycare's biggest ongoing cost is people, funding that smooths payroll is the most common ask.

-The good news for owners is that childcare is a stable, essential service with recurring monthly tuition - the kind of predictable revenue many lenders like to see.
+The good news for owners is that childcare is a stable, essential service with recurring monthly tuition - the kind of predictable revenue many funders like to see.
 That steady deposit history is often more important to an approval than the age of the business or the owner's exact credit profile.

 Which funding products fit a daycare best?